karip/harbour-file-browser/FAQ.md

 Go to Settings -> System -> Untrusted software, and enable "Allow untrusted software".

-### How to copy files to Android Storage?

-File Browser can't copy files to Android Storage, because of its permissions.
-Try an Android file manager, such as ES File Explorer (available in Yandex store), it can access Android and Jolla native file system.

 ### How to copy multiple files?

 Tap on the file or folder icons in the list view and